-^{1.} Organization that represents more than 50 million workers distributed in 140 Countries, in the energy, manufacturing and mining sectors.
+1. Organization that represents more than 50 million workers distributed in 140 Countries, in the energy, manufacturing and mining sectors.

-^{2.} Main Italian trade union organizations
+2. Main Italian trade union organizations

-Finally, risks of potential human rights violations are mapped by the "Integrated Country Risk" (ICR), including modern slavery, whose purpose is to offer an Integrated analysis of risks existing in Countries of either presence or interest for the company.
+mapped by the "Integrated Country Risk" (ICR), including modern slavery, whose purpose is to offer an integrated analysis of risks existing in Countries of either presence or interest for the company.
 A third-party provider (Verisk Maplecroft) is used to evaluate the human rights risks of the Countries.